 My Virtual Car Museum

-I like cars a lot.
-Here are some from my past and present.
+I love cars.
+Here are some from my present and past.

 Currently in my garage:

 A 1969 Lancia Fulvia HF Fanalone.
-My dad bought this car new in Italy and used to race it in Switzerland.
-We used to drive it over mountain passes and to the Geneva car show when I was a kid, so it represents a part of my childhood that I still get to enjoy as an adult.
+My dad bought this car new and raced it in Switzerland back in the early 70s.
+I have a bunch of trophies from his races, ranging from the Hockenheimring to a snow slalom in Arosa, which looks very fun.
+We used to drive it over Swiss mountain passes and to the Geneva car show when I was a kid, so it represents a part of my childhood that I still get to enjoy as an adult.
 More photos here and a mention here.

-We took this VW Van on a long and leisurely drive across the US and back with the kids in the summer of ’08 – what a great trip!
+We took this VW Van on a cross country trip across the US and back with the kids in the summer of 2008 – what a great trip!
 Here we slept in it overnight near the Badlands in South Dakota.

 My former daily driver.
 Great for beach outings and hauling kids, bikes and servers.

 A mid-80s Caterham Super 7.
 Very fun and very fast, pretty reliable after a bunch of work, though I never got all of the electrical gremlins figured out.

 A 76 Ferrari 308 GTB that used to be my dad’s.
-Everyone has a car they regret selling – this one is mine.
+Everyone has a car they regret selling – this is mine.

 The “family Gurgel”, I painted it red (used to be army green) and learned to drive in it.
 It’s from Brazil and may be the most fun vehicle I’ve ever driven.